-I have audited the financial statements of the Audit Oversight Authority (the "Authority"), which comprise the statement of financial position as at 31 December 2019 and the statement of financial performance, statement of changes in net worth and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 8 to 19.
+I have audited the financial statements of the Auditors Oversight Authority (the "Authority"), which comprise the statement of financial position as at 31 December 2020 and the statement of financial performance, statement of changes in net worth and statement of cash flows for the year ended 31 December 2020, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 8 to 20.

-In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Authority as at 31 December 2019 and its financial performance and its cash flows for the year then ended in accordance with International Public Sector Accounting Standards.
+In my opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Authority as at 31 December 2020 and its financial performance and its cash flows for the year ended 31 December 2020 in accordance with International Public Sector Accounting Standards.